vadimv/server-components/README.md

 Any change made on the client-side potentially needs to be reflected on the API and the server-side.
 The project's build requires on-boarding non-Java dependency management and build tools.

-RSP aims for developing the web UI in Java while keeping external dependencies to the minimum.
+RSP aims for developing the web UI in Java while keeping external dependencies and JavaScript usage to the minimum.

-In its case, after loading an initial page HTML, the browser feeds events to the server and updates the presentation to the incoming diff commands.
+With RSP, after loading an initial page HTML, the browser feeds events to the server and updates the presentation to the incoming diff commands.
 The page's state is maintained on the server.
-The browser acts more like an equivalent of a terminal for Unix X Window System, a thin client.

-As a result:
+As the result:
 - coding and debugging the UI is just coding in plain Java and debugging Java;
 - fast initial page load no matter of the application's size;
 - your code always stays on your server;